 Places from Lisbon ( a rising star in European golf) offer a luxurious culture and premium courses; these resorts are situated close to the heart of the nation of the Azores and Madeira for those willing to go the extra mile (quite literally) and adventure the rolling countryside and bays.
 Portugal seems to have all bases covered when it comes to a getaway you won’t forget.

 Portugal has consistently ranked among one of the lowest rates of Coronavirus infection in Europe.

 Year-round sunshine, Long stretches of beach, championship golf courses.
 This is the unsung hero of European golf getaways – Turkey.

-This sprawling country is packed with incredible ancient ruins, hidden caves, and picture-postcard landscapes and if you somehow get tired of enjoying the sun on the beach you can just turn around to see the breath-taking display of the Taurus mountains.
+This sprawling country is packed with incredible ancient ruins, hidden caves, and picture-postcard landscapes.
+If you somehow get tired of enjoying the sun on the beach you can just turn around to see the breathtaking display of the Taurus mountains.
 The main attraction although is most definitely Belek which lies just 35 minutes away from Antalya airport where you will find the largest concentration of high-quality courses and world-class hotels in the country.